Hoshi Saga

-Hoshi Saga is a series of point-and-click Flash puzzle games created by the Japanese video game designer Yoshio Ishii, known as "Nekogames".
-The games focus on the objective of finding a star in each level, with each game containing multiple challenges of varying difficulties.
+Hoshi Saga is a series of point-and-click Flash puzzle games created by the Japanese video game designer Yoshio Ishii, known as Nekogames.
+The games focus on the objective of finding a five-pointed star in each level, with each game containing multiple challenges of varying difficulties.
 They have been noted by various outlets for their unique level design and diverse challenges.

 Gameplay

 Labeled as point-and-click puzzle games, the Hoshi Saga series involve searching for the star hidden in each stage.
 Each game consists of a series of levels with vague clues and indications that challenge players to locate the star.
 The levels range in difficulty as indicated with a star difficulty system, with half a star being the easiest and five stars representing the most difficult.
 Some levels contain easily obtainable stars that range from seconds to minutes to discover, while other levels may take longer and leave players in confusion.
 The game's interactivity requires players to use various mouse actions in order to solve several of the puzzles, with some levels resembling "arcade-like mini games" and others requiring players to create a star from the level's pieces.
 The levels have also been described as akin to vignettes, representing brief concepts and ideas.